 Calzones are pretty filling on their own, but also do well with a little something on the side.
 Here are a few of my favorite options:

-- Dipping sauce: Dip in leftover garlic-miso cream or your favorite marinara or pasta sauce.
+- Dipping sauce: Dip in leftover garlic-miso cream or your favorite Marinara sauce or pasta sauce.

-- Side salad: A simple leafy green salad with healthy Flax + Evo Balsamic Vinaigrette.
-Or something like this Vegan Caesar Salad, Radish + Cucumber Salad or Crunchy Kale Salad.
+- Side salad: A simple Green Salad + Lemon Tahini Dressing or healthy Flax + Evo Balsamic Vinaigrette.
+Or something like this Vegan Caesar Salad, Radish + Cucumber Salad or Mediterranean Kale Salad.

-- Veggies & dip: Try our Healthy Vegan Ranch Dressing with a variety of vegetables.
+- Veggies & dip: Try our Healthy Vegan Ranch Dressing or Tahini-Miso Dip with a variety of vegetables.

 - Veggies: Add a side of these Savory Sauteed Kale.